ryanurbs/eLCS_JupyterNotebook/README.md

 Please start by checking out the installation instructions file, to learn how to install the necessary software to view these Jupyter
 Notebook files.

 Note that there are 6 separate Jupyter Notebook files to be viewed in sequence in order to build a practical understanding of the concepts of how a basic LCS algorithm works, and how it can be implemented.

+This implementation of eLCS was adapted by Will Browne from the original object oriented Python implementation (available in the repository named eLCS).